 Return to the mountains on our journey to Baños, a small town nestled in the hills.
 Take advantage of the many outdoor options, or simply relax in the thermal waters.
 Baños means 'baths' and there are several in and around the town.
 Some thermal springs come from the base of Tungurahua Volcano (‘little hell' in Quichua), others have melt water running into them from the volcano’s glaciated flanks.
 Locals swear that the baths are good for your health; it’s definitely worth rising early to watch the dawn creep over the mountains from a hot spring vantage point.
 The town is the perfect setting for outdoor pursuits, including horseback riding, hiking, mountain biking, climbing and rafting in the surrounding mountains and on the River Patate.
 Baños is one of the most popular tourist spots in the country and you will find many Ecuadorian families vacationing here.
 One look at this delightfully green mountain town and you will know why.
 Surprisingly, it is pleasant and unspoiled.

+Next we visit the beautiful area of Otavalo and its world famous handicrafts market.
+Villagers from the surrounding countryside come here every week to sell handmade goods as well as livestock, fruits and vegetables.
+On Day 14, return to Quito.
 Otavalo is justly famous both for its friendly people and its Saturday market.
 The market dates back to pre-Inca times when jungle products were transported from the eastern lowlands and traded for highland goods.
 Today's market has two different functions: the local market for buying and selling animals, food and other essentials, and the crafts market for the tourists and other interested people.
 There are three main market plazas in town, with the overflow spilling out onto the streets linking them.
 The Plaza de Ponchos is where you will find most handicraft items.
 You will find colourful woollen goods such as ponchos, gloves, hats, blankets, scarves and sweaters, as well as fine tapestries and a variety of embroidered blouses and shirts, shawls, string bags, and rope sandals.
 This market gets underway at dawn and continues until early afternoon.
 Remember, bargaining is expected for every purchase!
 If you're good you should be able to get at least 20% off of the starting price.
 The food market sells produce and household goods for the locals, and there is an animal market beginning in the predawn hours on the outskirts of town.
 Although these are not designed for visitors, they are cultural experiences to see and are definitely worth a visit.
-One of the most obvious signs of the Otavaleños' cultural integrity is their traditional dress.
+One of the most evident features of the Otavaleños' cultural integrity is their traditional dress.
 This is not just put on especially for the tourists at the Saturday market, but is worn throughout their daily life.
 Approximate Distance: 30km Estimated Travel Time: 1 hour

-Early flight to Baltra, in the Galapagos Islands.
-Upon arrival meet our naturalist guide who will assist with the transfer to our boat, the g1.
-We visit North Seymour in the afternoon for a look at frigate birds, blue-footed boobies and sea lions.
-Seymour Island is probably the most exciting island photographically.
-Bird life abounds, and close to the trail you will find many nesting pairs and young chicks.
-Seymour is also home to the Galapagos’s largest colony of Magnificent Frigate Birds.
-Their mating ritual is an ostentatious display: males expand the red sack at the base of their throat and perch atop a bush with wings fully extended, flapping furiously.
-Interested females circle overhead, and if so inclined, may join the male on terra firma.
-Further along the trail we can observe a colony of sea lions.
-The Galapagos Islands are located about 1000 km (620 miles) off the Pacific coast of South America.
+Flights from Quito to Baltra depart between 6:40am and 9:40am depending on the day of the week.
+These will arrive into the Galápagos between 9:30am and 12:30pm with a short refuelling stop in Guayaquil (you will not disembark the plane).
+You will generally arrive onto the boat in time for lunch on Day 2 before your afternoon activity.
+Arriving by an early flight into the Galápagos Islands, we land in Baltra.
+Upon arrival meet our naturalist guide who will assist with the transfer to the Daphne.
+In the afternoon, we will visit El Chato Reserve where we will get our first glimpse at Tortoise.
+Please note: The National Park charges a visitor fee of USD100, payable on arrival, which funds park maintenance and supervision in the Galápagos, as well as ecological study, conservation and infrastructure development in Ecuador's other National Parks.
+Entry fees and the funds they generate for the national park system are among measures taken by the Ecuadorian government to protect its natural heritage.
+Estimated Travel Time: 3 hours (By flight) The Galapagos Islands are located about 1000 km (620 miles) off the Pacific coast of South America.
 The archipelago is comprised of 13 major islands and scores of islets that served as a living laboratory for Charles Darwin, the renowned evolution theorist.
-Long before Darwin arrived in the Galapagos, seafarers knew these isolated islands as home to some of the strangest and most wonderful wildlife imaginable, including birds that could swim but no longer fly, aquatic iguanas, dragon-like lizards left over from prehistoric times, and the giant Galapagos tortoises for which the islands were named.
-Covering nearly 5000 square km (3100 square miles), the Galapagos Islands are now a National Park.
-The Galapagos National Park is the institution that controls the preservation of this environment, assisted by the Charles Darwin Research Station.
-Inaugurated in 1964 and based in Puerto Ayora on Santa Cruz Island, the Charles Darwin Research Station is the one place where visitors can easily see the famous Galapagos Tortoises, which may live up to two hundred years.
+Long before Darwin arrived in the Galápagos, seafarers knew these isolated islands as home to some of the strangest and most wonderful wildlife imaginable, including birds that could swim but no longer fly, aquatic iguanas, dragon-like lizards left over from prehistoric times, and the giant Galápagos tortoises for which the islands were named.
+Covering nearly 5000 square km (3100 square miles), the Galápagos Islands are now a National Park.
+The Galápagos National Park is the institution that controls the preservation of this environment, assisted by the Charles Darwin Research Station.
+Inaugurated in 1964 and based in Puerto Ayora on Santa Cruz Island, the Charles Darwin Research Station is the one place where visitors can easily see the famous Galápagos Tortoises, which may live up to 200 years.
 This is also the training centre for naturalist guides who accompany all visitors landing at more than 40 approved sites on the islands, and members of the international scientific community often come to study at the station.
-The National Park charges a visitor fee of $100 USD, payable on arrival, which funds Park maintenance and supervision in the Galapagos, as well as ecological study, conservation and infrastructure development in Ecuador's other National Parks.
-Entry fees and the funds they generate for the National Park System are among measures taken by the Ecuadorian government to protect its natural heritage.
-Estimated Travel Time: 3 hours (By flight)

-We sail to Punta Suarez, on Española Island.
-This is the southernmost island in the Galapagos archipelago, and home to several wildlife species, including masked and blue-footed boobies.
-Optional hike to the top of a cliff for spectacular views and photos.
+Head to Punta Suarez on Española Island.
+The southernmost island in the Galápagos archipelago is home to several wildlife species, including masked and blue-footed boobies.
+A hike to the top of the cliff makes for spectacular photo opportunities.
+The hike is suitable for all.
+Although it can be done in less time, we often find that with wildlife photo opportunities, it may take 2-3 hours.
 Punta Suarez on the western side of Española Island (also called Hood) is spectacular: gargantuan waves break on jagged cliffs and large bird colonies thickly populate the interior of the island; there is a distinct feel of desolate wilderness here.
 The Waved Albatross is seen here from April to December during its mating/nesting season.
 This bird leaves land between January and March each year to make its annual odyssey far out to sea.
 Amazingly, Española is the nesting site to virtually the entire world population of this species, with more than 12000 pairs residing here.
 Large numbers of Masked and Blue-footed Boobies are also found here, Red-billed Tropic Birds dash madly through the air, and both Marine Iguanas and sea lions are common.
 A huge blowhole, where the surf is forced through a natural rock formation spouting seawater 15 to 20 m (49 – 66 ft) into the air, adds to the island’s impression of untamed beauty.
 Follow the trail through a rookery and learn the geological history of the island from our naturalist, including its dramatic volcanic features, climate, flora and fauna.
 Sail in the afternoon to Garner Bay, an excellent swimming and snorkelling site.